mmuller88/mmblog/content/cdk-pipeline-lib-eng/index.md

 ],
 ```

-Here a list of stage accounts is passed to which the pipeline will deploy the stacks.
+A list of stage accounts is passed to which the pipeline will deploy the stacks.
 Additionally the **stage** property defines the name of the stage.
 The order of the accounts also determines the order in which the staging is performed.
 In this example the DEV Stage is run through first and then the PROD Stage.

 The build account defines the account where the CDK pipeline will be deployed.